Home School

 What if I am late picking up my child from class?

 Plan to pick up your child when the class ends.
-If you are more than ten minutes late picking up your child you will incure a $10 fee.
+If you are more than ten minutes late picking up your child you will incur a $10 fee.
 For every additional five minutes that you are late, there will be an additional $5 fee.
 If you incur a charge due to picking your child up late, the fee must be paid before your child is accepted for the next class.
 We accept cash, check, and credit cards.
 After the second infraction, your child will be unenrolled from our homeschool program, and no refunds will be given.

 If you have an unexpected delay (traffic, etc.), please call 256-536-2882 and let us know.